loloDawit/ESU-Algorithm/README.md

 identical to one reached by stepping, and that the tree layout puts parents over their children without overlapping anything.

-## Releasing

-**Actions → Release → Run workflow**, and choose `patch`, `minor` or `major`.

-The workflow works out the next version from the last tag, runs both test suites, tags the commit and publishes — with notes generated from the commits since the previous tag.
-Nothing is tagged by hand, and nothing is released that does not pass.

 ## License

 MIT — see [LICENSE](LICENSE).